 Doctors use BMI to help screen for unhealthy weight.
-If you have a BMI of 30 or higher, your extra weight is putting your health in danger.
+If you have a BMI of 30 or higher, your extra weight—as well as unhealthy eating patterns and too little physical activity—may be putting your health in danger.
 If you are Asian, your health may be at risk with a BMI of 27.5 or higher.2

 Interactive Tool: Is Your BMI Increasing Your Health Risks? to find your